stephenslab/gtexresults/README.md

 If you want to run mashr for yourself, we suggest starting with the software available [here](https://github.com/stephenslab/mashr).

-FIXME: should point to the mashr-paper repo for reproducing the work of Urbut 2017.
-(in fact it is to be automatically downloaded / installed when running codes/master_mash_analysis.ipynb)

-*Describe structure of repo here.*

-## Quick Start

-*Give brief instructions on how to use this repo.*

-## Setup

-*Give setup & installation instructions here.*

 ## Using this Repo

 In this directory, under the folder *scripts* you will find the